HermetThomas/cell_classifier/README.md

 # cell_classifier
-Derivation of the CRISPR_demux repository to analyze datasets using HTO only
+Derivation of the CRISPR_demux repository to analyze datasets using Hashtag Oligonucleotides.

 This repository contains a Python script used to exctract discriminating genes between the various conditions in your dataset.